adobe/spectrum-web-components/packages/overlay/README.md

 `offset` defines the distance of the overlay content from the trigger, measured in pixels.

 `receivesFocus` tells the overlay stack to throw focus into the overlay after it has opened.

+`notImmediatelyClosable` prevents immediate clicks from closing the ovleray.
+For example, since `focus` events are dispatched before `click` events, set `notImmediatelyClosable: true` when triggering an overlay via `focus` events.

 ### Events